vhulden/bossesunion/ngram/readme.md

 ## Caveats

 None of this is error-free: there are problems with the accuracy of OCR (text recognition, so some texts may have severe problems with spelling or misrecognized words) as well as with the accuracy of the metadata (such as year and place of publication).
 Moreover, this is not necessarily a measure of what people were talking about: it does not weight books that everyone read more heavily than books that nobody opened.
-Even less is it a measure of what existed out there in the world --- an obvious point, but one that is all too easy to forget.
+Even less is it a measure of what existed out there in the world &mdash; an obvious point, but one that is all too easy to forget.
 To remind yourself of it, it is good to consider this graph every now and then.
 Spoiler alert: it does not mean that we have, since the last years of the 20th century, been facing an ever-increasing zombie apocalypse accompanied by an even more terrifying proliferation of vampires.

 ![Google Ngram: vampires vs. zombies](https://github.com/vhulden/governmentbythebosses/blob/main/ngram/vampirezombie.png)

 (See the [original at Google Ngrams](https://books.google.com/ngrams/graph?content=zombie%2Cvampire&year_start=1900&year_end=2019&corpus=26&smoothing=3]))

 Language is not reality.
-It's also good to keep in mind that language change may or may not reflect change in ideas and sentiments --- and that the graphs the service draws may change over time as more books are ingested!
+It's also good to keep in mind that language change may or may not reflect change in ideas and sentiments &mdash; and that the graphs the service draws may change over time as more books are ingested!
 For example, back in the day there was  quite a bit of debate about the meaning of this ngram graph:

 ![Google Ngram: The United States are/The United States is](https://github.com/vhulden/governmentbythebosses/blob/main/ngram/us-are-vs-us-is1.png)